benp44/quick-size/README.md

 TODO:

+* Distinguish between stdout and stderr
 * Validate results against other tools
+* Allow directory to scan to be provided as an argument
 * Evaluate approach for running concurrently
-* Sort out appearance of directories vs files - icons?
 * Command line options:
     Show/hide different values
     Show/hide graph
     Format for human readable values
-* Allow directory to scan to be provided as an argument